sheilaanguiano/notes/java-masterclass.md

     }
  }
  ```
- The keyword super is commonly used with method overriding, when we call a method with the sam ename from the parent class.
-In the example below we have a method `printMethod` that call `super.printMethod`
+ The keyword `super` is commonly used with method overriding, when we call a method with the same name from the parent class.
+In the example below we have a method `printMethod` that call `super.printMethod`.

+ Without adding the keyword `super()` it would end up being a recursive call.
+What that means is that the method will call itself forever or until memory is fully used in your computer

  ```java
  class SuperClass { //parent class aka super class